SebastianNolden/razShort.github.io/README.md

 # razShort.github.io
-This is my Game Developer Portfolio..
+This is my Game Programmer Portfolio..